 Collect Data

 Gather information about the problem you knew about from the existing sources.
 This might include customer feedback, reports, process logs, or other data sources that provide insights into the issue.
-Ensure that the data is accurate, complete, and representative of your problem.
+Ensure the data is accurate, complete, and representative of your problem.

 Categorize the Data